If you are a member of Queen Mary staff supporting a student in an urgent situation, please refer to the guidance below.

 Risk to others

-If there is a risk to others (e.g. a serious incident has taken place on campus or involves a member of the Queen Mary community), you should speak to the Director of Student and Academic Services, Security and the Head of the Appeals, Complaints and Conduct Office at Queen Mary.
+If there is a risk to others (e.g. a serious incident has taken place on campus or involves a member of the Queen Mary community), you should speak to Chris Shelley, Director of Student Experience (Lead Safeguarding Officer), Simon Jarvis, Head of Student Wellbeing (Deputy Lead Safeguarding officer) and Security.
+Details of the safeguarding policy and contacts are here.
 Speak with your line manager/colleagues to decide who will take responsibility for doing this.
 You, or a relevant colleague, will need to talk to the student about whether or not they want their identity revealed to other staff.
 It is generally good practice to limit the sharing of personal information to a ‘need to know’ basis.

-If there is a risk to others (e.g. a serious incident has taken place on campus or involves a member of the Queen Mary community), you should speak to the Director of Student and Academic Services, Security and the Head of the Appeals, Complaints and Conduct Office at Queen Mary.
+If there is a risk to others (e.g. a serious incident has taken place on campus or involves a member of the Queen Mary community), you should speak to Chris Shelley, Director of Student Experience (Lead Safeguarding Officer), Simon Jarvis, Head of Student Wellbeing (Deputy Lead Safeguarding officer) and Security.
+Details of the safeguarding policy and contacts are here.
 Speak with your line manager/colleagues to decide who will take responsibility for doing this.
 You, or a relevant colleague, will need to talk to the student about whether or not they want their identity revealed to other staff.
 It is generally good practice to limit the sharing of personal information to a ‘need to know’ basis.

 Advice for staff during or following an incident or disclosure